snijderlab/annotator/documentation/annotate.typ

 Immonium ions are internal fragments that break on both sides of a single amino acid.
 These can be turned on/off.
 Turning these on also allows common immonium related ions, which are common neutral losses/gains often seen for immonium ions.

-In some fragmentation techniques sidechains of amino acids can be lost as neutral loss.
+In some fragmentation techniques side chains of amino acids can be lost as neutral loss.
 This can be turned on for precursors.

 If there are cross-links in the peptidoform it can be controlled if these are allowed to cleave in theoretical fragmentation.
 This only work for cross-link modifications that have defined cleavage rules, see @custom-modifications.